apache/cordova-docs/docs/en/edge/cordova/camera/camera.getPicture.md

 -----------

-The `camera.getPicture` function opens the device's default camera application that allows the user to take a picture.
+The `camera.getPicture` function opens the device's default camera application that allows users to snap pictures.
 This behavior occurs by default, when `Camera.sourceType` equals `Camera.PictureSourceType.CAMERA`.
-Once the photo is taken, the camera application closes and the application is restored.
+Once the user snaps the photo, the camera application closes and the application is restored.

 If `Camera.sourceType` is `Camera.PictureSourceType.PHOTOLIBRARY` or